Finding childcare when you are the full-time carer of a child

 What childcare is available for school age children?

-There is a range of formal and informal childcare for 5 to 16 years old, although it will be more difficult to find formal childcare for older children.
+There is a range of formal and informal childcare for children aged 5 to 16, although it will be more difficult to find formal childcare for older children.

 Childminder: Usually childminders look after children aged under 12 in the childminder’s home, and will often pick up children from school.
 Childminders tend to charge anything between £2.50 and £7.50 an hour.